mayankdutta/programming_basics/incremental model.md

 - each release delivers an operational product.
 - customer can respond to each build
 - customer get important functionality early.
+- *Reversible* for any issue/change can go back, and reiterate entire process.

 #### Limit
 - requires early definition of a complete & fully functional system